AdobeDocs/uxp-indesign/src/pages/guides/text-editor-association/index.md

 This page goes over how to open your preferred text editor while creating InDesign scripts.

-When double-clicking an idjs (UXPScript) file for the first time, the user will see an alert asking them to associate UXPScript files with a text-editor of their choice, so that subsequent double-clicks directly open scripting files in their preferred editor.
+When double-clicking an idjs (UXP Script) file for the first time, the user will see an alert asking them to associate UXP script files with a text-editor of their choice, so that subsequent double-clicks directly open scripting files in their preferred editor.

 ## Steps to achieve this on MacOS: